 The CFRE Program is governed by the CFRE Professional Certification Board.
 The program and the board is administered in cooperation with leading philanthropic associations:

 - Association for Healthcare Philanthropy (AHP)

 - Association of Fundraising Professionals (AFP)

 - Association of Lutheran Development Executives (ALDE)

-- Association Canadienne des Professionnels en dons Planifies (ACPDP)
+- Canadian Association of Gift Planners—Association Canadienne des Professionnels en Dons Planifies (CAGP-ACPDP)